obegron/mkdocs-pipeline-visualizer/README.md

 ## Introduction

-The mkdocs-pipeline-visualizer plugin automates the creation of up-to-date documentation for your Tekton pipelines and tasks, seamlessly integrating with GitOps workflows by leveraging the descriptions in your Tekton manifests.
+The mkdocs-pipeline-visualizer plugin automates the creation of up-to-date documentation for your Tekton pipelines and tasks.

 ## Installation